ankithabudhya/Ankithan/README.md

 There is a growing need for intelligent healthcare systems capable of providing accurate symptom-based disease prediction, intelligent healthcare conversations, personalized healthcare recommendations, emergency healthcare alerts, and real-time healthcare analytics.

-Existing systems mainly focus on basic healthcare conversations and fail to provide advanced healthcare analytics, intelligent disease prediction, and proactive healthcare assistance.
+Existing systems mainly focus on basic healthcare conversations and fail to provide advanced healthcare analytics, intelligent disease prediction, and proactive healthcare assistance.[1][2][3]

 This research aims to address these limitations by proposing an intelligent AI-powered healthcare assistant framework.